AstroHQ/astro-dnssd/README.md

-# Rust dns-sd Wrapper
+# Astro DNS-SD (Rust Wrapper for Bonjour/DNS-SD APIs)

 My attempt to learn wrapping C APIs in Rust, and aim for a minimal but friendly safe wrapper around dns-sd(Bonjour, mDNS, Zeroconf DNS) APIs.

 ## Status

 ### Complete

 - Service registration
+- TXTRecord support for service registration

 ### In Progress

 - Service browsing
-- TXTRecord support for service registration

 ### Todo

 - How to check for more (select() on socket, but has to be win32 friendly)
 - Record creation
 - Name resolution